thedansilva/SudokuMaster/README.md

 ## Score

 The User's Score is calculated according to the time it takes the user to submit all correct entries of the puzzle.
+If the user runs out of time or if the user gives up, they will recieve a score of 0.